How to Become a Heavy or Tractor-trailer Truck Driver

-Some companies require their truck drivers to have a high school diploma or equivalent.
+Most companies require their truck drivers to have a high school diploma or equivalent.

 Drivers can get endorsements to their CDL that show their ability to drive a specialized type of vehicle.
 Truck drivers transporting hazardous materials (HAZMAT) must have a hazardous materials endorsement (H).
-Getting this endorsement requires an additional knowledge test and a background check.
+Getting this endorsement requires passing an additional knowledge test and a background check.

 Other actions can result in a suspension after multiple violations.
 The Federal Motor Carrier Safety Administration website has a list of these violations.
-Additionally, some companies have higher standards than what federal regulations require.
+Additionally, some companies have stricter standards than what federal regulations require.

 Hearing ability.
 Truck drivers need good hearing.
-Federal regulations require that a driver be able to hear a forced whisper in one ear at five feet (with or without the use of a hearing aid).
+Federal regulations require that a driver be able to hear a forced whisper in one ear at 5 feet (with or without the use of a hearing aid).

 Physical health.
-Federal regulations do not allow people to become truck drivers if they have a medical condition, such as high blood pressure or epilepsy, that may interfere with their ability to operate a truck.
+Federal regulations do not allow people to become truck drivers if they have a medical condition, such as high blood pressure or epilepsy, which may interfere with their ability to operate a truck.
 The Federal Motor Carrier Safety Administration website has a full list of medical conditions that disqualify someone from driving a long-haul truck.